 If you’ve found this article you’re probably knee deep in ‘lectin-free’ food lists, recipes, and the lists of hard NOs you may be adapting to.
 That’s a great start, but what do you actually eat?
 Like… today… tomorrow.. for lunch?
 We compiled this comprehensive list of staples for anyone who is looking for some delicious and healthy low-lectin alternatives to popular foods.

 We’ve got you covered with this lectin free food list starter kit

-BONUS: This list is also completely plant-based!
+BONUS: Since Dr. Gundry often advises against many animal food sources, This list of low lectin foods is also completely plant-based!

 1. Tortillas (Cassava or coconut flour)

 Did you think you’d have to give up tortillas to adopt a low lectin diet?
 Luckily, that’s not the case.
 I see tacos and burritos in your future!
 Pick up some cassava flour tortillas, or coconut flour tortillas.

 Our top picks:

 |NUCO Organic Coconut Wraps||Thrive Market Organic Coco Wraps||Siete, Coconut Cassava Tortillas|

 Goodbye peanut butter, you sneaky legume.
 Hello walnut butter, pistachio butter (yum!), pecan butter, there’s even brazil nut butter(woah) and macadamia nut butter.
 Almond butter is typically a no for plant paradox, however, brands who use blanched almonds should be safe.

 |Crazy Go Nuts Walnut Butter||Fiddyment Farms Pistachio Butter||Pistachio Factory Raw Pistachio Butter|